yezz123/authx/docs/contributing.md

 First you need to install the [pre-commit](https://pre-commit.com/) tool, which is installed before with the Dev Dependencies.

-Now, Install pre-commit hooks in your `.git/hooks/` directory:
+Now, install the pre-commit hooks in your `.git/hooks/` directory:

 <div class="termy">